Galsenaicommunity/Wolof-Common-Voice/README.md

 │   └── raw <- initial data from the MasakhaNER project (cf eda-cleaning.ipynb)
 │   ├── intermediate <- cleaned and adapted data to common voice specifications │   ├── processed <- ready to upload data
+├── illustration <- contained images used as illusrations in the Readme ├── eda-cleaning.ipynb <- Notebook used for data preparation
 ```
 # Upload
 `Processed` data have to be uploaded directly on [Common Voice](https://commonvoice.mozilla.org/wo/write) in the `sentence collection` section for review __by users__.